flat3/lodata/README.md

 ```

 Access the URL again, you'll see the Service Document.
 The Metadata Document will also be available at: http://127.0.0.1:8000/odata/$metadata

+So far there's no data exposed in the service, the next step is to create a Laravel service provider to handle this.

 ## Specification